-3.1 21/00343/PA3COU, Change of use of building (Class C3) to form children's residential care home (Class C2) with associated works (Prior Approval), prior approval required and refused for the following reason:

-01 The proposed change of use, by virtue of Sections 55 and 57 of the Town and Country Planning Act 1990 (as amended), constitutes development requiring planning permission.
-The proposed change of use is not for any of the Use Classes described in Class T or any other Class of Part 3 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 2015 (as amended).
+- 3.1 21/00307/PA3COU: Change of use of building (Class C3) to form childrens residential care home (Class C2) with associated works (Prior Approval).
+Refused 15.04.2021 for the following reason: The proposed change of use, by virtue of Sections 55 and 57 of the Town and Country Planning Act 1990 (as amended), constitutes development requiring planning permission.
+The proposed change of use is not for any of the Use Classes described in Class T or any other Class of Part 3 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 2015 (as amended). - 3.2 21/01780/FUL 23 Pembury Road Westcliff on Sea Change of use of dwellinghouse (Use Class C3) to form childrens residential care home (Use Class C2) currently under conisderation